h-shahzaib/Fluent-Source-Generator/README.md

 ## **Example**

-To demonstrate the library's usage, here's how you can generate C# code:
+To demonstrate the library's usage, lets generate the following C# code:

-### **Generated Code**

-This is the generated code that will be output by the library:

 ```csharp
 using System.IO;